Aleph-Alpha/vllm/README.md

 - If you want to test out the 70B model, please make sure to specify tensor parallel size.
 If testing on GPUs with 80GB VRAM, we recommend setting tensor parallel size to 4.
 - Currently, HAT only works with Flash Attention 2.
 Thus, if testing this model on Hopper architecture or newer, please make sure to export the environment variable `VLLM_FLASH_ATTN_VERSION = 2`.

-These are the HAT models:
+These are the available HAT models:
 - `Aleph-Alpha/llama-tfree-hat-pretrained-7b-dpo`
 - `Aleph-Alpha/tfree-hat-pretrained-7b-base`
 - `Aleph-Alpha/llama-3_1-8b-tfree-hat-dpo`